kw7oe/kw7oe.github.io/content/posts/aws-ec2-disk-space-full.md

 - Old Linux header files
 - Deleted but opened files

-### Old Linux Header Files
+## Old Linux Header Files

 If you happen to see `/usr/src` end up being the directory to occupy the most space, and `ls /usr/src` shows a lot of files in the form of `linux-headers-*` or `linux-headers-*-generic`, then you are facing the issue of [linux header files occupying the space][0].

-To resolve this issue, run the following:
+This is what happen to us during the first time.

+### Solution

+After reading around Google Search results.
+I end up refering to this [StackExchange ubuntu question][0] to resolve the issue.

+The author suggest running the following commds:
 ```bash
 sudo apt-get update
 sudo apt-get -f install
 sudo apt-get autoremove
 ```

-Basically, these commands will automatically remove older linux header files.
+These commands will automatically remove older linux header files.
 You can refer to this [StackExchange question][1] regarding whether it's safe to remove those files.

-During my very first time of investigating the issue, this is what happent to us.
-After reading around Google Search results.
-I end up refering to this [StackExchange ubuntu question][0] to resolve the issue.

 After runnning the above command, you'll likely to see the following log _(where I shamelessly copy from the StackExchange post mentioned above)_: